nortal/araneaframework/examples/common/Readme.txt

-This folder contains some template tags, widgets, CSS styles and javascript files -- their usage examples can be found from main example (examples/main).
+This folder contains some common tags, widgets, CSS styles and javascript files -- their usage examples can mostly be found from main example (../examples/main).